Our Guides

 Hailing from beautiful upstate New York, Molly landed in Moab to chase the desert sun.
 A lover of candy and crazy ideas, you can find her doing almost anything, as long as it’s outdoors.
 She enjoys new experiences and learning as much as she can!

 Her biggest goals are to one day land a kickflip and to laugh as much as possible.
-She is always stoked to get on the river and lives to share her passion of the outdoors with others.
+She is always stoked to get on the river and rock and lives to share her passion of the outdoors with others.

 Noah McKelvin